A Surbiton & Thames Ditton Walk

 Exit Surbiton Station on the Victoria Road side and go left along this road

 The railway located to its present site in 1838.
-The current station building was designed by J R Scott in 1937.
+The current station building was designed by J Robb Scott in 1937.
 Early houses in Victoria Road were converted to commercial use around 1870.
 The station and properties opposite are listed buildings.
+Further along a former post office of 1898 is now Zizzi.
+There are transport murals on the Sainsbury store.

 Left into Upper Brighton Road, right at Lovelace Road then left along Corkran Road.